pedrojunqueira/da-100/README.md

 - Implement Time Intelligence using DAX
 	- [Learning](https://docs.microsoft.com/en-gb/learn/modules/dax-power-bi-time-intelligence/)
-	- To implement time intelligence is when an analysis involve calculations that involve time for example
+	- To implement time intelligence is when an analysis involve calculations with time for example
 		- Year to Date
 		- Last Year
 		- Lat 3 months
 		- Last year vs the year before
 		- etc
-	- Dax offer several functions and also a combination of function to solve basically any problem involving time intelligence.
+	- DAX offer several functions and also a combination of function to solve basically any problem involving time intelligence.
 	- To facilitate time intelligence it is required that your model have a date table.
-	- There are some built in functions that makes life easier when it comes to time intelligence.
+	- For example there are some built in functions that makes life easier when it comes to time intelligence.
 	- Say you want to calculate YTD for a measure
 	```
 			YTD Total Sales = TOTALYTD